finowrin/breakout/README.md

 # breakout
-This is a simple brick breaker (breakout-like) game in Java.
+This is a brick breaker (breakout-like) game in Java.

 <h3>Key points </h3>